-Read A Bone Chilling Tale
+Read A Bone-Chilling Tale

-There’s tons of good books these days, especially ones that can make your skin crawl.
+There are tons of good books these days, especially ones that can make your skin crawl.
 Grab a Stephen King novel and cozy up with some hot cocoa.
 Looking for something with less commitment, but is chock full of nostalgia?
 You can’t go wrong with Scary Stories to tell in the dark.
 It’s the perfect campfire read.
 Be sure to share it with your friends.

 Go Ghost Hunting